 Skinny speakers have less diffraction (soundwaves bouncing off of the cabinet smearing the signal), they generally have better WAF (less noticeable), and are also lighter for shipping purposes.
 Many manufacturers like to use smaller woofers for various reasons...generally, liking a specific type of driver (Seas, Scanspeak, etc.) though large woofers can sound incredible and IMO offer much better dynamics that trump anything they give up to a smaller driver in detail.

-They're taller because the internal volume of the speaker is still required to be the same, since they're skinnier, it has to be much greater depth or height."Sometimes I think the surest sign that intelligent life exists elsewhere in the universe is that none of it has tried to contact us."
+They're taller because the internal volume of the speaker is still required to be the same, since they're skinnier, it has to be much greater depth or height.

 -Bill Watterson